hi-ogawa/js-utils/packages/json-extra/README.md

 # json-extra

-Simple and trivial alternative for [`@brillout/json-serializer`](https://github.com/brillout/json-serializer/), [`superjson`](https://github.com/blitz-js/superjson), etc...
+Simple alternative for
+[`@brillout/json-serializer`](https://github.com/brillout/json-serializer/),
+[`superjson`](https://github.com/blitz-js/superjson), etc...

-Core ideas are based on [`@brillout/json-serializer`](https://github.com/brillout/json-serializer/) but it employs an array-based encoding for special values, which makes it easy to support custom types and also provides human-readibility for custom containers.
+The basic idea is based on [`@brillout/json-serializer`](https://github.com/brillout/json-serializer/) but it employs an array-based encoding for special values, which makes it easy to support custom types and also provides human-readibility for custom containers.